Frequently Asked Questions

 The speed of development depends directly on the number of developers engaged which affects the price of the feature set.
 So, this should be communicated with the client at the beginning and we should find the right pace of the work that the customer will be most comfortable with.

 Each new client can have a trial period.
-This means that we will do the first feature set (iteration) regularly and if he is dissatisfied with our work he will get it free of charge.
+This means that we will do the first feature set (iteration) regularly and if they are dissatisfied with our work they will get it free of charge.